-Mayor Barrett and the Milwaukee Economic Development Corporation (MEDC) have set aside funding for this sustainable manufacturing program in 2014, for Milwaukee's small and medium-sized manufacturers.
+Mayor Barrett and the Milwaukee Economic Development Corporation (MEDC) provided funding in 2014 for Milwaukee's small and medium-sized manufacturers.
 This program - Milwaukee E3 (ME3) - is a low-cost program to help manufacturers cut operating expenses while at the same time helping to minimize negative environmental impacts of their manufacturing processes and practices.

 If you are a manufacturer located in the City of Milwaukee under 500 employees and are interested in learning more about how ME3 can help you be more competitive and cut costs, send an email to the ME3 program manager at email@example.com or call (414) 286-3351 for more information.

 The ME3 Team includes an array of recognized, local industry experts who have worked with thousands of manufacturers in the state on similar issues: everything from improving energy efficiency, to better natural resource management, to improved logistics, to pollution prevention.
 The ME3 Team draws from direct experience of saving Wisconsin firms money while improving environmental performance.Return to Top